Content Marketing Strategy: [vqsuccess_show show=glossary term=content-marketing-strategy]

 Beethoven was indeed a thought-leader, and remains one of the great legends in music history.
 Yet, many of his contemporaries faded into obscurity because they were ordinary and replaceable.

 Today, every field and every industry is full of people and companies who have been marginalized as commodities.
-They don’t stand out as one-of-a-kind leaders, and are thus forced to compete based on price, or to hustle networking and hunting down new prospects.
+They don’t stand out as one-of-a-kind leaders, and are thus forced to compete based on price and to rely on networking and other non-scalable lead generation methods.
 Meanwhile, Thought Leaders get paid more for what they do and almost always have a waiting list for new clients.

 The 2019 Edelman-LinkedIn B2B Thought Leadership Impact Study, surveyed 1,200 US business decision-makers, content creators, and salespeople to see how they perceived the value of the companies or service providers they did business with.
 The survey focused primarily on the value of Thought Leadership.